tektutor/rhel9/Day4/README.md

 touch 10-rename.link
 ```

-Edit 10-rename.link with vim editor and add the belwo lines
+Edit 10-rename.link with vim editor and add the below lines
 <pre>
 [Match]
 MACAddress=52:54:00:61:82:a7